-16China has a dual regime in which non-processing firms pay tariffs and processing firms are exempt from tariffs.
+&lt;sup>18China has a dual regime in which non-processing firms pay tariffs and processing firms are exempt from tariffs.
 Processing firms necessarily convert imported inputs into exports and are prohibited from selling in domestic markets.
 Conversely, firms engaged in ordinary trade must decide whether to import at all or to strictly use domestic intermediates.
 Therefore, processing and ordinary trade producers face disparate sourcing choices (Koopman, Wang, Wei, 2012; Feng, Li, Swenson, 2016).

-$^{^{17}}$ Deflators are taken from Brandt et al. (2012)
+&lt;sup>19Deflators are taken from Brandt et al. (2012)

-manufacturing surveys, I restrict the sample to manufacturing firms.
-The NBS covers both stateowned and non-state-owned industrial firms with sales of about 5 million RMB.
-The data reports detailed information about firm revenues, costs, wages, workforce, value-added, depreciation, capital sources and intensity, inventories, ownership, taxes, and other fees.
+wages, workforce, value-added, depreciation, capital sources and intensity, inventories, ownership, taxes, and other fees.
 I use these plant characteristics to control for firm-size and productivity.
 I am also able to examine if there is asymmetry in import-export behavior based on firm characteristics.